torr-penn/uselessproject/README.md

 ``gradle build ;
 gradle lwjgl3:run ``

-Then modify window size until it decides to stretch the window to full screen
+Then modify window size quite quickly until it decides to stretch the window to full screen

+*images*

+When FitViewport works :
+![Caption]demoImages/displayOK_BuggyScreen.png
+When FitViewport fail  :
+![Caption]demoImages/problem_BuggyScreen.png

+It always should use the defined Viewport
+![Caption]demoImages/displayOK_WorkingScreen.png